AgoraIO-Community/AgoraWinRT/README_en.md

 }
 ```

-In this function, in addition to initializing the engine, it also create an [AudioGraph](https://docs.microsoft.com/en-us/uwp/api/windows.media.audio.audiograph?view=winrt-19041) as an audio player.
+In this function, in addition to initializing the engine, it also creates an [AudioGraph](https://docs.microsoft.com/en-us/uwp/api/windows.media.audio.audiograph?view=winrt-19041) as an audio player.

 ```c#
 private void InitAudioGraph()